nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/configmap-resource.md

 ## Using ConfigMap

-1. Our [installation instructions](/nginx-ingress-controller/installation/installation-with-manifests) deploy an empty ConfigMap while the default installation manifests specify it in the command-line arguments of the Ingress controller.
-However, if you customized the manifests, to use ConfigMap, make sure to specify the ConfigMap resource to use through the [command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments) of the Ingress controller.
+1. Our [installation instructions](/nginx-ingress-controller/installation/installation-with-manifests) deploy an empty ConfigMap while the default installation manifests specify it in the command-line arguments of the Ingress Controller.
+However, if you customized the manifests, to use ConfigMap, make sure to specify the ConfigMap resource to use through the [command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments) of the Ingress Controller.

 1. Create a ConfigMap file with the name *nginx-config.yaml* and set the values that make sense for your setup: